 Helpful project application tools

-Make a great start by reading our Project Application Guidance.
-Use our Questionnaire template, to help you and your Young Tree Champions define what matters most to them.
-Once you’ve agreed what matters most, use our Action Plan Template to plan your project before completing the project application form.
+Make a start by reading our project application guidance where you can find lots of top-tips and suggestions to help you plan a brilliant project.
+Use our questionnaire template, to help define what matters most to your Young Tree Champions.
+Once you’ve agreed what matters most, use our action plan template (see an example action plan here) to plan your project before completing the project application form.

 Project Application Form

 Beacon Schools are schools that have gone the extra mile to complete the 5 steps to becoming a Beacon School.
 Not only do Beacons deliver a Young Tree Champion Project, but also show a commitment to continuing to build on these connections to nature and learning opportunities.
 To achieve Beacon School status your school needs to demonstrate, in your project self-assessment form (completed at the end of your project) and through posts on your club space, that your school has delivered a whole school project, across the curriculum (connecting, learning, caring and sharing activities), on campus (planting trees, learning outdoors) and in your school community (events, newsletters).

 In return for their commitment, Beacons are able to apply for additional nature-enhancing trees and whips, receive more innovative technology to aid learning, host workshops led by The Tree Council staff and ambassadors and access additional training.
 Beacons also steer our national programme and share their expertise by delivering training locally and online, as well as engaging and supporting other schools locally.

 The latest Beacon Schools will be announced and awarded at the Force For Nature celebration event on 15 June 2023.